omer6167/ReCapProject-Frontend/README.md

 </div>

-# what is the recap project
+# What is the ReCapProject
 ## Proje Açıklaması

 ## Proje Resimleri